top of page

 • If the shift is canceled or moved, access adjusts automatically.

-This synchronization reduces access delays and prevents after-hours access misuse.
+This synchronization reduces access delays and prevents after-hours misuse, directly supporting HIPAA and Joint Commission compliance while enhancing patient safety.

 2. Real-Time Identity Verification for Emergency Support Staff